 Surname, Xxxxx (year) 'Title of Chapter', in Xxxxx Surname and Yyyyy Surname (eds) Title of Book, pp. xxx-xxx.
 Place: Publisher.

-Surname, Xxxxx (year) 'Title of Paper', paper presented at Name of Conference, City, Month of presentation.
+Surname, Xxxxx (year) 'Title of Paper', paper presented at Name of Conference, City, Date of presentation.

 Surname, Xxxxx (year) 'Title of Article', Name of Journal vol.no.(issue no.), URL (consulted Month, Year): http:/xxxx.xxxx.xx.xx/xxxx/xxxx

-Tables: Tables should be typed (double line-spaced) on separate sheets and their position indicated by a marginal note in the text.
+Tables: Tables should be typed on separate sheets and their position indicated by a note in the text.
 All tables should have short descriptive captions with footnotes and their source(s) typed below the tables.

 Illustrations: All line diagrams and photographs are termed 'Figures' and should be referred to as such in the manuscript.
 They should be numbered consecutively.
 Line diagrams should be presented in a form suitable for immediate reproduction (i.e. not requiring redrawing).
 They should be reproducible to a final printed text area of 190 mm x 120 mm.
 Images should be supplied as TIFF or JPEG files at high resolution.
 All figures should have short descriptive captions typed on a separate sheet.